bbauska/W3Cx-3of5/README.md

 -   All values are strings;

--   *Line 4* defines a "transparent color", the "a" of "rgba" means "alpha channel".
+-   <i>Line 4</i> defines a "transparent color", the "a" of "rgba" means "alpha channel".
 Its value is between 0 and 1, where 0 means "completely transparent" and 1 means "opaque".

 Here is an example that shows how to draw different filled rectangles in blue, with different levels of transparency:
 <!------------------------------------------------------------------------------------------------>